eznibe/qti-player/README.md

 ## Research ##
 Before we started actual production we need to find the correct technical solution.
 We explored the following technologies:
 * OO Javascript - a custom framework converting XML to HTML manually.
-* AngularJS - attaching directives to xml nodes.
+* AngularJS - attaching directives to xml nodes (https://github.com/etavener/qti-player-angular/)
 * XSLT - manipulating XML
 * Polymer - Using the shadowDOM to render the XML as HTML web components.

 ## Challenges ##
 During the research phase we faced the following challenges: